 Legal Compliance When Selling Alcohol Online.

-Online retailers need to not only understand the law, but also the level of due diligence expected from them to avoid penalties.
+Online retailers need to understand not only the law, but also the level of due diligence expected from them to avoid penalties.
 For example, the Trading Standards Institute Advice outlines what wouldn’t be considered satisfactory due diligence.

 Trading Standards Institute Advice: